freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 326.1

-It didn't print the empty lines. `echo` will only print empty lines if it is enclosed in quotes.
+It didn't print the empty lines. `echo` will only print empty lines if the value is enclosed in quotes.
 Place double quotes around the title that gets printed to see if it works.

 #### HINTS